carlrafting/vanillapod/readme.md

 Lightweight library for building vanilla JavaScript components...

-__NOTE: ⚠ vanillapod is not used in production at the moment, and is missing some essential features.__
+__NOTE: ℹ️ vanillapod is somewhat feature-complete.
+At the moment it suits prototypes or projects of smaller sizes.__

 ## Install